sponslerdb/sweetworld/README.md

-trophic interface between flowers and florivores is, therefore, one of the chief foundations of global biodiversity, and patterns of floral resource availability can be expected to govern abundance, diversity, and functional relationships at higher trophic levels. floralcurves is a sandbox for exploring landscape-scale patterns of floral resource availability arising from simulated floral communities.
-In this tutorial, we will simulate only nectar availability, but an analogous simulation could be done for pollen given the requisite data.
+trophic interface between flowers and florivores is, therefore, one of the chief foundations of global biodiversity, and patterns of floral resource availability can be expected to govern abundance, diversity, and functional relationships at higher trophic levels. **floralcurves** is a sandbox for exploring landscape-scale patterns of floral resource availability arising from simulated floral communities.

 <!-- ![Alt text](https://github.com/sponslerdb/floralcurves/blob/main/inst/extdata/model_schematic.png?raw=true "Title") -->

 ## Installation

+`devtools::install_github("sponslerdb/floralcurves")`

 ## 1. Generate landscape